Why we started our content marketing agency

 About Devesh Khanal:

-I run a conversion optimization agency called, Growth Rock, where I work with companies to increase their online conversions.
+I am the “convert” side of Grow and Convert.
+Aside from being a co-founder here, I run a conversion optimization agency called, Growth Rock, where I work with e-commerce companies to increase their online conversions.
 We do this through extensive user research, usability testing, analytics evaluations, and A/B testing.

 Before Devesh Design, I ran financial strategy and cost modeling for a biofuels startup.
 I got my Ph.D. in Materials Science and Engineering at U.C.
 Berkeley.